Vectorly/AndroidSDK/lrncurriculum/README.md

 3. When a section is clicked, load all lessons in the clicked section
 4. When a lesson is clicked, load all the videos in the lesson
 5. When a video is clicked, play the selected video using the `LRNPlayerView`
+6. When the user completes a lesson, show the quizzes for that lesson using `LRNQuestion`

 #### Initializing